neuralpain/neuralpain/README.md

 #### Requests

-I will take you up on specific scripting requests, i.e. bash, PowerShell.
+I will take you up on specific scripting requests, i.e. sh/bash, batch, PowerShell.
 However, note the following:

 - don't expect them to be delivered quickly;
 - they will be open sourced;